ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-10-02-SRWIntroduction.md

   - What's the tense and what is that tense normally used for?
   - Why did the author change the tense?

-The author includes references in the background for several reasons.
-Here are some of them:
+Include references wherever it is useful, even in a sentence whose function is primarily to provide a transition.
+Here are some of the reasons:

 - Plagiarism is unprofessional.
 - Give readers a chance to find and read the study mentioned.
 - Indicate the writer is familiar with the field.

-Include references wherever it is useful, even in a sentence whose function is primarily to provide a transition.

 ## Grammar and Skills